 Are you a first-time dog owner?
-Congratulations on finding your new dog.
-Welcome to the wonderful world of dog ownership!
-Here's what you need to know about caring for your new canine companion.
+Congratulations on finding your new canine companion and welcome to the wonderful world of dog ownership!
+Here's what you need to know about caring for your new dog.

 01 of 10